Jserax/image_caption/README.md

-# Simple Diffusion Model
+# Simple Image Caption Model

-Simple implementation of a denoising diffusion model for image generation in PyTorch.
-Includes the DDIM scheduler and UNet with Visual Attention.
+Simple implementation of a model for image caption in PyTorch.
+Includes the ViT encoder and Transformer Decoder.